Course Catalog

 Credit: 4

-This course expands on basic clinical procedures with advanced theory, techniques and knowledge in specialty procedures and practice.
-Students will also focus on knowledge and skills to prepare and respond to emergency situations in a medical practice.
-Prerequisite: MAP-364.
-Corequisite: MAP-369.
+This course expands on basic clinical procedures with advanced theory and procedural techniques in the medical practice.
+Student will gain knowledge and skills in gynecology, obstetrics, cardiopulmonary and pediatric procedures in the medical office.
+Student will also focus on knowledge and skills to prepare and respond to common emergency situations in a medical practice.
+Prerequisite: MAP-364 with a C or higher.

 Lecture: 1